aKaReZa75/Repair/README.md

 > It is absolutely critical that you carefully read every single word of this document, line by line, to ensure you don't miss any details.
 Nothing can be overlooked.

 # 🔗 Resources
-  Here you'll find a collection of useful links and documents related to the AVR microcontroller and its applications.
+  Here you will find a collection of useful links and documents related to repair and soldering.
   These resources include datasheets, tutorials, and essential tools to get you started and guide you through.

 > [!TIP]